dabnciencias/dabnciencias.github.io/_teaching/AC.md

 location: "Mexico City"
 ---

-I am currently developing material for an undergraduate Computational Algorithms course which will start on February 14th, 2022.
-The course materials (in Spanish) will be made available in [this repository](https://github.com/dabnciencias/AC).
+I taught a Computational Algorithms course (online) during the Spring semester.
+Course materials such as the syllabus, interactive notebooks, and project assignments are available (in Spanish) in [this repository](https://github.com/dabnciencias/AC).

 #Heading 1
 #======